hyperledger/fabric-gateway/index.md

 ## Configuring the Gateway

+Currently the Gateway component in the Fabric Peer is disabled by default.
 Enable the Gateway feature flag in `core.yaml` by adding the following:

 ```
 peer: